lzztt/koa-session-minimal/README.md

 ## Minimum features and storage usage

 This middleware guarantees the following:
-- A session only contains data populated via `ctx.session` object by other middlewares.
-It is an empty object by default.
+- Minimum data generation and storage.
+No session data modification / pollution.
-  - No cookie and storage record will be generated unless session data gets populated
+  - Neither a cookie nor a session store record is created unless session data gets populated by other middlewares.
-  - It will not store cookie info in session store (try to resolve [this concern](https://github.com/koajs/generic-session/issues/72)).
+  - Cookie options are not saved in the `ctx.session` object or session store (try to address [this concern](https://github.com/koajs/generic-session/issues/72)).
-- Only store non-empty session.
-Only set/update the SID cookie and flush backend storage when session data has been changed.
+- Minimum updates on cookie and session store.
+Cookie and session store only get updated when session data has been changed.
-  - When `ctx.session` gets updated (becomes a non-empty object), cookie and storage will be updated with the new data and new expiration time (`maxAge`, `ttl`).
+  - When `ctx.session` gets updated (is a non-empty object), cookie and store data will be updated with new values and new expiration time (`maxAge`).
-  - When `ctx.session` gets cleared ( `= {}` or `null` ), cookie and storage data will get deleted.
+  - When `ctx.session` gets cleared ( `= {}` or `null` ), cookie and store data will be deleted.
   - If a session has not been updated within `maxAge`, its data will be expired.
-- Only expose minimum public interfaces and configuration options
+- Minimum public interfaces and configuration options.
   - Cookie options: `maxAge`, `path`, `domain`, `secure`, `httpOnly`
   - Session interfaces: `session`, `sessionHandler { regenerateId(), setMaxAge() }`
   - Store interfaces: `get()`, `set()`, `destroy()`